Humdrum Extras

 mkeyscape prelude28-03.krn -s 3

-The first column contains the string "P3" which indicates the data format for a text-bast PPM image file.
+The first column contains the string "P3" which indicates the data format for a text-based PPM image file.
 The second line contains two numbers: The width of the image in pixels, and the height of the image in pixels.
 The third line contains the maximum color value in the list of numbers which follow.
 In this case each color value represents one byte of data and the maximum value is 255.
 Following the header information is a serial list of the pixels in the image.

 Each pixel is represented by three numbers.
 The first number represents the amount of red in the pixel, the second number is for green, and the last number is for blue.
 White is represented by maximum brightness for all pixels: "255 255 255" and black by minimum brightness for all colors: "0 0 0".